shenzhou05/SRP-Chinese-Translation/Pages/VFXEditor/VFX-Attributes-Properties-and-Settings.md

 - **OldPosition** (float3) : Container for old position, is not automatically set but can be used to store previous particle position
 - **texIndex** (float) : animation progress used for flipbooks.
 Can be updated using the **flipbook player** update block

+### Attribute Location

+Attributes can be referred to from their location.
+Depending on the location you can access attributes from the current simulation or attributes from events.

+#### Current Location

+Current Location is the default for the Attribute Operator, it will try to fetch the value from the current simulation.
+If the attribute is not used, it will be marked as read and its default value will be returned

+#### Source Location

+Source refers to the event that triggered the spawn of new particles.
+As such, Source attributes are only available in Intialize contexts.
+In this context, source attribute can refer to :

+* SpawnEvent attribute set in spawn context, or directly sent with an event with the `SendEvent()` component API.
+* Some attribute from a system that triggered a GPU Event.

 ## Properties & Settings

 Properties and settings are the user-side elements that help configure contexts, blocks and operators.
 Properties are connectable using the graph while settings are just static UI elements that will trigger more static behavior.